Roosevelt Hotel/Tropicana Bar

 Since then, the hotel has become a top choice for all kinds of social events.
 That includes tons of movie shoots and premieres involving big names in the film and entertainment industry.

 However, in the 1950s, the Hollywood Roosevelt Hotel went into decline.
 Many parts of the building were demolished.
-Its elaborate ceilings were altered and were repainted seafoam green.
+Its elaborate ceilings were altered and repainted seafoam green.
 The downward turn in its operations and reputation went on for years.

 The hotel was almost torn down in the 1980s if it wasn’t for the help of the luxury hotel chain Radisson Hotels.
 Equipped with the hotel’s historic photographs and original blueprints, they implemented a $35 million project to restore the building to its former glory.

-That renovation and restoration work resulted in the Hollywood Roosevelt Hotel we know today.
-A historic building filled with modern-day perks and amenities upper-income earners enjoy.
+That renovation and restoration work resulted in the Hollywood Roosevelt Hotel we know today—a historic building filled with modern-day perks and amenities upper-income earners enjoy.
 Among the most recent additions is the multi-million dollar David Hockney painting at the bottom of Tropicana Pool.
 That mural is, in itself, considered an architectural wonder.

 In the early 2000s, the good old Hollywood Roosevelt Hotel regained its reputation as a place-to-be for the stars.
 Modern-day celebrities have started to frequent the hotel, including Lindsay Lohan, Kirsten Dunst, Paris Hilton, Scarlett Johansson, Jake Gyllenhaal, Bruce Willis, Angelina Jolie, and Eva Longoria.

 Young Shirley Temple took her first-ever tap dancing lessons on the hotel’s stairway.
 Her teacher?
-None other than tap dancer, actor, and singer Bill Robinson, also the highest-paid African-American entertainer in the first half of the 20th century.
+None other than tap dancer, actor, and singer Bill Robinson, the highest-paid African-American entertainer in the first half of the 20th century.

 Actor Lew Ayres’ six-decade Hollywood career started at the Blossom Room when he asked an actress to dance with him.
 Luckily, his skills and charm caught the eye of her agent.